eelcodijkstra/Programmeren-0/keuze.md

 Enkele voorbeelden

+In een volgend hoofdstuk gaan we dieper in op Boolean waarden en uitdrukkingen.

 ### maximum

 We definiëren een functie voor het berekenen van het _maximum_ van twee getallen.
 Het functieresultaat is één van de parameters, `a` of `b`.
 We hebben als mogelijke acties dus `return a` en `return b`.
 De eerste actie voeren we uit als `a` het grootste getal is: `a > b`.
 In het andere geval voeren we de tweede actie uit.